PART 1: TUES 24 OCT // 1:30 PM – 5:00 PM at Hilton Atlanta

 Secondary Content Focus: Clinical Practice (assessment, diagnosis, treatment, knowledge translation/EBP, implementation science, program development)

-This instructional course to be held at the Shepherd Center will present information related to the pathophysiology of MS and an integrated, comprehensive model of care that incorporates a wellness approach to the management of MS. A combination of lecture and case study discussion will demonstrate the integration of evidence for the comprehensive management of symptoms and functional impairment in people with MS. The day will culminate with a tour of Shepherd Center and reception at the Shepherd Center.
+This instructional course will present information related to the pathophysiology of MS and an integrated, comprehensive model of care that incorporates a wellness approach to the management of MS. A combination of lecture and case study discussion will demonstrate the integration of evidence for the comprehensive management of symptoms and functional impairment in people with MS. The day will culminate with a tour of Shepherd Center and reception at the Shepherd Center.

 - Describe the pathophysiology of MS and relate to the potential for medical and rehabilitation intervention